 The methods and techniques to be used in testing for drugs and alcohol, including procedures for protecting the privacy and other rights (including due process) of an individual who provides a specimen, procedures for protecting the integrity of the specimen, and procedures used to ensure that the test results are valid and attributable to the correct individual.

-dilute specimens, confirm that the testing process is documented in the FFD policy statement and FFD procedures.
+For special analyses testing performed under 10 CFR 26.163(a)(2) on specimens with dilute validity test results and specimens collected under the direct observation conditions specified in 10 CFR 26.115(a)(1) through (3) and (5), confirm that the testing process is documented in the FFD policy statement and FFD procedures.

-Immediate and follow actions that will be taken, and the procedures to be used, in cases in which an individual is determined to have:
+Immediate and follow-up actions that will be taken, and the procedures to be used, in cases in which an individual is determined to have:

 Been involved in the use, sale, or possession of illegal drugs;